Following a few initial teasers and a run on the test server, PUBG’s new map is now available for all on PC.

-The PUBG test server on PC has just received patch 6.1, the first update in Season 6.
+The PUBG live server on PC has just received patch 6.1, the first update in Season 6.
 Among other additions, the highlight of this season is a new desert-themed map called Karakin.

 Karakin is PUBG’s smallest map yet, with a 2×2 km layout.
 That’s much smaller than Sanhok (4×4), the previous record holder.
 Karakin is set in a North African town, and is designed to mix Miramar’s long-distance engagements with a tighter, more hectic feel.